Some Tips on the USCIS Affidavit of Support

 Not having adequate income will not usually be a problem if you have a co-sponsor, according to experiences

-posted on the newsgroup, as long as the co-sponsor has adequate income/assets.
+posted on the forums, as long as the co-sponsor has adequate income/assets.

 Be aware that the co-sponsor must have enough income/assets for both your fiance, any fiance children that will

 be immigrating, and his/her own household.
 However, that IF the US fiance has been on welfare or other

 government benefits for a lifetime or has no plans to work actively, the consulate can still deny the visa based on

 the likelihood that the foreign fiance will become a public charge.
 Just having a co-sponsor may not be sufficient.

 An actual case has been documented wherein a fiance visa was denied because the petitioning fiance was on

 government benefits and would not be working, even though the US fiance had two co-sponsors.